TusharTaral/TusharTaral/README.md

 **Glad To See You Here!** ✨

-- Hi, I am Full Stack Web Developer skilled in React, Javascript, Material-UI, CSS, HTML,Express js , Node.js, MongoDB and Data Structures and Algorithm.
+- Hi, I am a Full Stack Web Developer skilled in React, Javascript, Material-UI, CSS, HTML, Express js, Node.js, MongoDB, and Data Structures and Algorithm.

 - Currently looking for opportunities as a MERN Stack developer to help me learn and grow as a web developer